The most important questions are the ones you ask yourself.

 4. Do you work with a second shooter?

 As a bride, is this something important to you?
 Ask if your photographer ever/always shoots with a second photographer and if so, how do they know them?
 Do they align with the photographer’s same values and are they respectful?
+Are they a wedding professional or a college student getting some practice?

 5. Do you travel for weddings and have travel costs?